yyutong/tp/docs/UserGuide.md

 If you use `addDes INDEX` or `addDes INDEX d/` without specifying the description field, the existing description will be removed.
 </div>

-Format: `addDes INDEX d/DESCRIPTION`
+Format: `add-d INDEX d/DESCRIPTION`

 * Add description field to the expense at the specified `INDEX`.
 The `INDEX` refers to the index number shown in the displayed expense list.
 The index **must be a positive integer** 1, 2, 3, …​
 * Existing description will be overwrote to the new description.

 Examples:
-`addDes 3 d/movies` Add the description field `movies` to the 3rd expense.
+`add-d 3 d/movies` Add the description field `movies` to the 3rd expense.

 Navigate back to the feature list: [Features](#3-features)